michelelacorte/AndroidAppShortcuts/README.md

 ##WHAT IS ANDROID SHORTCUTS?

 The shorctus have a features of Android 7.1 Nougat, and available only for the launcher that implement, in this library, you can implement in your launcher shorctus starting from API 14!
-Whit AIDL communication all developers will only implement shortcuts layout (this library), then it's up to developer to implement their own shortcuts, like Google!!!
+Whit new communication all developers will only implement shortcuts layout (this library), then it's up to developer to implement their own shortcuts, like Google!!!
 I have also implemented [Force Touch](https://github.com/michelelacorte/ForceTouch) and YOU CAN USE ON CUSTOM LAUNCHER WITH SHORTCUTS!!

 ##DONATIONS